Maryland emergency vehicle license plate

 Commercial ambulance plates

-1959 commercial ambulance or funeral vehicle 1968 commercial ambulance or funeral vehicle 1980 commercial ambulance or funeral vehicle 1987 commercial ambulance or funeral vehicle 2010 commercial ambulance or funeral vehicle
+1959 commercial ambulance or funeral vehicle 1968 commercial ambulance or funeral vehicle 1980 commercial ambulance or funeral vehicle 1987 commercial ambulance or funeral vehicle current ambulance or funeral vehicle

 Ambulances owned by private ambulance businesses or medical facilities, as opposed to fire companies or rescue squads, are issued standard Maryland license plates.
 Private ambulances, as well as funeral vehicles such as hearses, are considered Class "C" vehicles and are issued the same type of plates.
 Therefore, a class "C" plate, off of a vehicle and without an accompanying registration card, cannot be specifically identified as having been issued to an ambulance.
 At least since 1954 expiration plates, class "C" plates have had a non-passenger serial format with the first or only serial letter always "C".
 (However, the first letter being "C" doesn't automatically mean that the plate is an ambulance/funeral plate.)
 Private ambulance plates are covered more thoroughly on the Maryland Commercial Passenger Vehicle Plates page.